 Telephone/Internet Continued:

 Do not allocate a portion of an existing internet or wireless system.
 The total FTEs method should be used to determine the allocation.
-Include cost for air cards or data plans for laptops or tablets used in the field for positions providing community based services that document services while out in the field at a maximum cost of $45 per month.
+Include cost for air cards or data plans for laptops or tablets used in the field for positions providing community-based services that document services while out in the field at a maximum cost of $45 per month.
 List the positions being provided data plans or air cards.
 If the FTE is less than 100%, prorate the monthly cost based on the FTE percentage.

 Utilities: Describe the specific types of utility costs and the total cost for the agency or building and how the cost for the program was allocated.
 Allocate the share of the expense based on the square footage used by the program participants.
 Do not include cost of garbage pick-up.